My research concentrates on the epidemiology and treatment of CFS/ME.

-My team also analyses data from the Avon Longitudinal Study of Parents and Children (ALSPAC) to investigate the prevalence of and risk factors for CFS/ME at ages 13, 15 and 18.
+I lead research using the Avon Longitudinal Study of Parents and Children (ALSPAC) to investigate the prevalence of and risk factors for CFS/ME at ages 13, 15 and 18.
+We have completed work on the prevalence of CFS/ME at 13, 15 and 18 and the natural history.
+We are finishing analyses investigating which factors predict the development of CFS/ME.
 Simon Collin now runs the CFS/ME National Outcomes Database, which collects assessment and outcome data from 26 adult and 4 paediatric teams across England.
 This is the largest CFS/ME disease register in the world, with assessment data on more than 7000 adults and 1500 children with CFS/ME.
 It provides the infrastructure for a variety of projects in children and adults.
 In addition to epidemiological studies we conduct qualitative studies and systematic reviews.

 Dr Esther Crawley, is a Reader in Child Health at the University of Bristol and a Consultant Paediatrician with a special interest in CFS/ME.
 She is the clinical lead for Bath specialist CFS/ME service for children based at the Royal National Hospital for Rheumatic Diseases in Bath which currently provides assessment and treatment for over 200 children and young people each year.